wastoresh/azure-powershell/src/DataMover/docs/Az.DataMover.md

 Creates or updates a job definition resource, which contains configuration for a single unit of data migration.

 ### [New-AzDataMoverNfsMountEndpointPropertiesObject](New-AzDataMoverNfsMountEndpointPropertiesObject.md)
-Create a in-memory object for NfsMountEndpointProperties
+Create an in-memory object for NfsMountEndpointProperties.

 ### [New-AzDataMoverNfsMountEndpointUpdatePropertiesObject](New-AzDataMoverNfsMountEndpointUpdatePropertiesObject.md)
-Create a in-memory object for NfsMountEndpointUpdateProperties
+Create an in-memory object for NfsMountEndpointUpdateProperties.

 ### [New-AzDataMoverProject](New-AzDataMoverProject.md)
 Creates or updates a project resource, which is a logical grouping of related jobs.